 A sunset view from the bluffs at Inspiration Point.
 Copyright hiking mojo.

 The main camp area is made up of several cabins, various buildings, a swimming pool, and other outdoor recreational spaces.
-The nearly nine miles of trails surround the main camp and offer several points of entry, which makes is easy for you to manage the length of your hike and to access facilities should you need them; they have a very nice restroom facility at the welcome center that even includes a shower.
+The nearly nine miles of trails surround the main camp and offer several points of entry, which makes is easy for you to manage the length of your hike and to access facilities should you need them.
+They do have a nice restroom facility on the grounds for visitors.